talmuth/HAHeaterMeter/README.md

 - Lovelace Card Updates:
   * Now includes a card for setting the Set Point with a slider and 'Set' button.
   * Added history graph for the fan.
-- Negative Alarm values are sync'd (rather than displaying -1).
 <br/>

 ## :heavy_check_mark: ToDo: